vpahwa-deloitte/nodejs-final-assmt/README.md

 **Hackathon Routes**

-- POST /hackathons: Create a new hackathon
+- GET /hackathons : Get all hackathons.
-- GET /hackathons: Get all hackathons.
+- POST /hackathons : Create a new hackathon.
-- GET /hackathons/search: Search hackathons by name and technology_stack by passing q as query param
+- PATCH /hackathons/:id : Update a hackathon by ID.
-- PATCH /hackathons/:id : Update a hackathon by ID
+- DELETE /hackathons/:id : Delete a hackathon by ID.
-- DELETE /hackathons/:id : Delete a hackathon by ID
+- GET /hackathons/search : Search hackathons by name or technology stack.
-- POST /hackathons/:id/register: Register a hackathon
+- POST /hackathons/:hackathonId/register: Register a user for a hackathon.

 **Participant Routes**